 To join any of these teams get in touch with your Residential Advisor or Residents’ Club sport representative.

 UniHall activities are designed for our diverse community to explore new cultures, get active in sports, find academic support and to meet new friends.
 As a UniHaller, you have the flexibility to choose the events and activities you would like to participate in.

-The only activities you’re required to attend are Welcome Day (to check into UniHall) and some UWA Orientation sessions during O-Week to help you settle into your new home.
+The only activities you’re required to attend are Welcome Day (to check into UniHall) and Welcome Week to help you settle into your new home.
 Apart from these, our events at UniHall are not compulsory.
-Your O-Week calendar will be emailed to you before you arrive at UniHall so keep an eye on your inbox.
+Your Welcome Week calendar will be emailed to you before you arrive at UniHall so keep an eye on your inbox.

 Yes, meals are included in most room packages.
-The Dining Hall at UniHall is open 12 meal sessions each week and serves a delicious buffet selection of food which caters to our diverse community’s needs.
+The Dining Hall at UniHall is open 19 meal sessions each week and serves a delicious buffet selection of food which caters to our diverse community’s needs.
 You will find a selection of fresh salads, a station to make your own sandwiches plus a wide range of hot dishes.
-Some menu favourites include Noodle Day, Burger Day and Italian Day.
 Your meal plan will depend on your room package, as follows: